rocky/python-uncompyle6/README.rst

 attempts like unpyc37_ (which is based on a 3.3 decompiler) simply because it is harder to do so.
-The good news, at least from my standpoint, is that I think I understand what's needed to address the problems in a more robust way.
-But right now, until such time as the project is better funded, I do not intend to make any serious effort to support Python versions 3.8 or 3.9, including bugs that might come in.
+The good news, at least from my standpoint, is that I think I understand what's needed to address the problems more robustly.
+But right now, until the project is better funded, I do not intend to make any serious effort to support Python versions 3.8 or 3.9, including bugs that might come in.
 I imagine at some point I may be interested in it.